Prices include all inclusive board basis

 Sleeps up to 3 (2 adults)

-This special offer room type is a double bedded room with en-suite facilities.
-Availability on this room is limited so book early...!
+This special offer room type is a double-bedded room with en-suite facilities and terrace.
+Availability on this room is limited so we recommend you book early to avoid disappointment.

-Mostly double beds, these comfortable rooms sleep 2 adults with space for a cot.
-Please note that these rooms do not have a view of the beach, just a partial view towards the sea.
+Mostly double beds, these comfortable rooms sleep 2 adults with space for a cot and a balcony or terrace.
+Please note that these rooms don't have a view of the beach, just a partial view towards the sea.

-Mostly double beds, these comfortable rooms sleep 2 adults with space for a cot.
-Please note that these rooms do not have a view of the beach, just of the sea.
+Mostly double beds, these comfortable rooms sleep 2 adults with space for a cot and balcony or terrace.
+Please note that these rooms don't have a view of the beach, just of the sea.

 Sleeps up to 4 (3 adults)